 Open a window (weather permitting) to allow fresh air in

 Once you have cleaned the basics, you can start moving in your stuff.
-The detailed cleaning can only start once you have organized your new space a little.
+The detailed cleaning can only start once you have organized your new space.
 Don’t rush with the detailed cleaning.
-Take it one room at a time or even one corner/nook at a time.
-Once you pick a room for the day, visualize on how you plan to organize and decorate it and go from there.
+Take it one room at a time or even one corner/nook.
+Once you pick a room for the day, visualize how you plan to organize and decorate it and go from there.

 Start From The Top

 Clean every room from the top down.
 Think about gravity.
-If you clean floors first, and dust window sills afterwards, chances are some of the dust will settle on your freshly-vacuumed carpet.
+If you clean floors first and dust window sills afterwards, chances are some dust will settle on your freshly-vacuumed carpet.

 Start at the farthest point from the entryway and slowly move towards the door.
-If followed properly, this simple apartment cleaning rule will prevent you from walking on wet floors before they get a chance to dry.
+If followed properly, this simple apartment cleaning rule will prevent you from walking on wet floors before they dry.

 Work Toward The Door

-Start cleaning the space farthest away from the doors and working gradually towards them.
+Start cleaning the space farthest away from the doors and work gradually towards them.

 This is an important strategy to keep in mind unless you want to clean your floors twice.

 Once you fill your closets with endless stretches of your clothes, accessories and other stuff, it’s highly unlikely that you will ever take them all out to clean the closet shelves and corners.
 So, deep clean the closet’s corners, lining shelves, and hanging rods.
 It’s always better to clean it all once than wondering later if something dirty was in there.